-Students who submitted an application and did not attend classes during that semester may postpone his or her application for up to one year.
+Students who submitted an application and did not attend classes during that semester may defer his or her application for up to one year.
 All students must submit a Postponement form to the Admissions Office before the end of the semester their application was submitted.
-Students who do not submit a Postponement form will have their application withdrawn and will be required to reapply, including paying the application fee.
+Students who do not submit a Postponement form will have their application withdrawn and will be required to reapply, including paying the application fee and may have to resubmit transcripts.